ntpa/fantasy-stat-track/README.md

 3. Through the `node` command in the app/ directory

         node app.js

+**Note: If you notice(while running app.js) that the web page has gone blank, refresh the browser page and proper execution should continue**

 If an error occurs, the file error.txt will be in the log directory, which is created in the directory the command above is run.
 Please read the error output in the error.txt. *Usually a re-run will fix any unexpected errors*.

 4. If successful operation, change your directory to where the output files will be